Let’s Find out what is the Best TV Antenna for Rural Areas!

-In addition to needing something that works over long distances, you need something that will let you get a signal from various towers and something that will stand up to harsh weather, since outdoor mounting is your best option for rural areas.
-So, as well as sharing our top picks, we’ll share tips on what to look for when choosing an antenna for a rural area.
+In addition to needing something that works over long distances, you need something that will let you get a signal from various towers and something that will stand up to harsh weather since outdoor mounting is your best option for rural areas.
+So, as well as sharing our top picks, we’ll share tips on what to look for when choosing the best TV antenna for a rural area.

 Spoiler Alert!
 Our top choice is the PBD WA-2608 Digital Amplified Outdoor HDTV Antenna, which works well at a range of up to 150 miles.